open5e/open5e/source/monsters/tome-of-beasts/C/clurichaun.rst

 alone, the clurichaun will protect their wine cellars from thieves, drunkards, or worse—becoming quite vigorous when they feel the security of the cellars is threatened in any way.
-They have a particular hatred for the :ref:`tob:rum-gremlin` and for other clurichauns.
+They have a particular hatred for :ref:`rum gremlins <tob:rum-gremlin>` and for other clurichauns.

 **Contest Evictions.** Most people can’t tolerate or afford a clurichaun’s presence for long.
 Unfortunately, attempts to